 Tom Rand's climate change treatise is a rallying call to put aside our differences, reclaim capitalism, force profits to align with the planet, and transition to a low-carbon, clean-energy economy.
-Publishers Weekly hails it “[a] strong, well-reasoned argument for the left and right to work together for the common good.”
+Publishers Weekly hails it as “[a] strong, well-reasoned argument for the left and right to work together for the common good.”

 “A necessarily provocative take-down of economic, political and climate change orthodoxies paired with a radically practical plan for finally getting serious about saving ourselves.” — Tim Gray, Executive Director, Environmental Defence